MaRNEW/Minutes/minutes/introduction.md

 Speaker is Joe Hildebrand unless stated otherwise.

-Joe presents intro slides
+### Thank-yous

-Thanks to AT&T and Dan Druta
+* Thanks to AT&T and Dan Druta

-ISOC sponsoring dinner
+* ISOC sponsoring dinner

-GSMA for food and logistics
+* GSMA for food and logistics

-Cindy Morgan for general support
+* Cindy Morgan for general support

-Big program committee.
+### Preparation for MaRNEW and Agenda
+* We had a big program committee

-Agenda on IAB site
+* Agenda is on IAB site

-Chairs and minute takers
+* Chairs and minute takers are listed on the slides

-Send slides to Natasha for the records.
-(Also to present from her computer)
+* Send slides to Natasha for the records

-Overall chairs: Joe and Natasha
+* Overall chairs: Joe and Natasha

-Audio is recorded (best effort)
+* Audio is recorded but will be best effort only, as we only have one microphone and it'll be placed at one point of the room.

+### Guidelines for the Workshop
-IETF style mike queueing
+* IETF style mike queueing

-Security Request: Please do not wander around in secure area.
+* Security Request: Please do not wander around in secure area.

-Here to meet new people.
-Make effort.
+* Here to meet new people.
+Please do make the effort.

-Assumptions
+### Assumptions
 * All traffic is end-to-end encrypted
     * Unencrypted traffic is out of scope.
 Discussion of it will be cut.
 * IETF folks please be receptive to listen to operator use cases.
 Assume people have real business cases.

+### Note Well
-Operating under IETF NOTE WELL rules.
+* Operating under IETF NOTE WELL rules.

+### Social
 Dinner 7:00pm at SunDial restaurants in the Westin Peachtree Plaza.